St Just in Penwith: Culture and local traditions

 St Just also has a 'Plen an Gwarry' (Cornish for "playing place"), locally pronounced 'Plain an Gwarry'.
-These sites were used historically for open-air performance, entertainment and instruction.
+These sites were used historically for Cornish wrestling, open-air performance, entertainment and instruction.
 St Just's Plen an Gwarry occasionally hosts productions of the Cornish Ordinalia mystery plays.

 St Just has a healthy artistic scene, including the painter Kurt Jackson who has made several television appearances.
 Contemporary singer and comedian Jethro from nearby St Buryan played for St Just Rugby Club and has recorded a song entitled "St Just".

 The folk singer Martha Tilston released an album in 2010 called Lucy and the Wolves.
 This features a range of songs inspired by Cornwall.
 The first song on the album is called The Cape and is based upon Cape Cornwall in St Just.
 She has performed in Penzance a number of times and now lives in Penwith.

 The children's animated television series Jungle Junction is produced by Spider Eye Productions of St. Just.

 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.

 The Star Inn is sometimes called the last proper pub in Cornwall.
 Its clientele includes bird watchers who are attracted by the local wildlife.

+Cornish wrestling

+The St Just Plen an Gwari was specifically used for Cornish wrestling tournaments both traditionally and more recently.

+James Warren (1786-?) from St Just was a very famous Cornish wrestler, who became champion of Cornwall.
+He fought in tournaments throughout Britain, including London.
+He was known as 'Little Jem Warren' or 'Little Hercules' due to being 5 feet 7.5 inches high or 'Great Jem' from having prodigious strength.
+He distinguished himself in the rescue of survivors when the East Indiaman ship, "Kent" caught fire.

+Thomas White from St Just was the original trainer of Jack Carkeek, in the US, who became world Cornish wrestling champion.

+Sport and Leisure

+Cricket

+St Just Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1880.
+Only 5 mile from Land's End, St Just claim to be the most westerly ECB Premier League club in the country.
+Most notable is the clubs significant success record, with 10 championship titles won in the Cornwall Cricket League since 1990.

+St Just field three senior teams in the Cornwall Cricket League and a Women's team in the Cornwall Women and Girls League.
+They also have an established junior training section that plays competitive cricket in the Cornwall Youth Cricket League.

+Rugby

+St Just Rugby Football Club was established in 1967 and their ground is based north east of St Just, on the New Road leading out of the hamlet of Tregeseal.
+The club competes in the Counties 2 Tribute, South West Division.

+Football

+St Just Football Club was established in 1894.
+The club fields two senior teams in the Cornwall Combination League and a Youth section.